aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/xml-to-txt/_index.md

 ---
 title: Save XML as TXT API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to save XML format file as TXT format file.
 url: /nodejs/saveas/xml-to-txt/
 ---